-- K1 Critically evaluate accounting concepts and principles and their application in solutions to practical accounting problems. - Prepare financial statements of entities, including groups of companies, using relevant financial information, accounting techniques and standards; and to analyse and interpret such financial statements. - Use relevant management accounting techniques with cost information, for planning, decision-making, performance evaluation and control, within different business settings. - K4 Apply financial management techniques to issues affecting investment, financing, and dividend policy decisions of an organisation. - Understand the general legal framework, and apply specific legal principles - K5 relating to business, including taxation legislation as applicable to individuals, single companies and groups of companies. - K6 Explain the process of carrying out the assurance (audit) engagement and its application in the context of the professional (audit) regulatory framework.
+- 1 Critically evaluate accounting concepts and principles and their application in solutions to practical accounting problems. - Prepare financial statements of entities, including groups of companies, using relevant financial information, accounting techniques and standards; and to analyse and interpret such financial statements.
+(Also Digital and Information Literacy) - 3 Use relevant management accounting techniques with cost information, for planning, decision-making, performance evaluation and control, within different business settings. - 4 Apply financial management techniques to issues affecting investment, financing, and dividend policy decisions of an organisation. - Understand the general legal framework, and apply specific legal principles relating to business, including taxation legislation as applicable to individuals, single companies and groups of companies. - Explain the process of carrying out the assurance (audit) engagement and its application in the context of the professional (audit) regulatory framework. - 7 Describe the organisational context of the accountant and of the development of accounting information systems; to understand the need for the efficient use of resources within an organisation. - 8 Prepare non-complex financial statements using generally accepted accounting principles. - 9 Evaluate and comment on the performance and financial situation of organisations using a range of interpretative techniques. - Select and apply appropriate accounting and financial management techniques to organisational business planning, decision-making and control. - 11 Understand the limitations of accounting techniques and the implications of such limitations. - 12 Communicate analysis of accounting and financial information and recommendations to a variety of different audiences. - 13 Communicate appropriately in writing and through an oral presentation.